c-coyne/stm32f407-freertos-demo/FreeRTOSDemoProject/Docs/Tasks/UartManager.md

 # UartManager Task Documentation

+## UartManager: message handler task
-## Overview
+### Overview
-The `UartManager` task is responsible for handling all UART transmission and reception operations.
+The `message_handler_task` is responsible for handling all UART transmission and reception operations.
 This task manages communication between the microcontroller and external devices via the UART interface.

-## Task Description
+### Task Description
-- **Task Name:** UartManager
+- **Task Name:** message_handler_task
-- **Priority:** [Specify priority]
+- **Priority:** 2
-- **Stack Size:** [Specify stack size]
+- **Stack Size:** 1000 bytes (250 words)
 - **File Location:** `Core/Src/UartManager/UartManager.c`
 - **Header File Location:** `Core/Inc/UartManager/UartManager.h`
 - **Config File Location:** `Core/Inc/UartManager/Config_UartManager.h`

-## Functionality
+### Functionality
-### Purpose
+#### Purpose
+The main application is configured to take care of initialization of the UART peripheral, handling of UART interrupts, and managing the data queue for UART messages.

-The `UartManager` task performs the following functions:
+The `message_handler_task` performs the following functions:
-- Initializes the UART peripheral.
-- Sends and receives data over UART.
-- Handles UART interrupts.
-- Manages a queue for UART messages.
+- Waits for notification from the UART interrupt handler
+- Receives data from the data queue and processes it accordingly

-### Code Snippet
+#### Code Snippet
 ```c
 void message_handler_task(void *param)
 {